 When offered the option, many people will jump at the chance to work remotely.
-And concerns over the outbreak of COVID-19 made working from home even more important in 2020.
+And for many, the COVID-19 pandemic made working from home the "new normal."
 But, working remotely brings many new challenges to both the employee and the employer.

 Before allowing staff to work remotely, it's critical to identify the best candidates, provide the right training, and tailor your technology to provide effective working conditions and oversight capabilities for those employees we don't physically see every day.
 With proper consideration, remote work programs can be a winning solution for the firm, the employees and clients alike.